 - a.
 Clearly mark all standard, compact, EV and ADA spaces.
-This shall be specified on the Building Permit plans and completed prior to occupancy. - b.
+These markings shall be specified on the Building Permit plans and completed prior to occupancy. - b.
 Maintain all parking striping and markings per City Standards. - c.
-Assure that adequate lighting is available in parking garage to keep them safe and desirable for the use. - d.
+Assure that adequate lighting is available in parking garage to ensure safety and visibility. - d.
 Require signs to direct vehicles to additional parking spaces on-site, as needed. - e.
 Clearly mark all compact spaces as per approved plans.
 [COA] [PLANNING]

-AT-9.
+AT-11.
 OFF-STREET PARKING: